 We will leave the Ozarks and turn our face toward the North.
-We came as far as Albany, Ill. and were at Father Byers' during the sickeness and death of their oldest daughter Nancy.
-Later we came home and the next fall Della Gardner and I went to Dorr a place about 16 miles North of Grand Rapids, and from there to a place called Way and and had a meeting.
-It was at this place that we met Luella Todd who was then a Salvation Army Captain.
+We came as far as Albany, IL, and were at Father Byers' during the sickness and death of their oldest daughter Nancy.
+Later we came home, and the next fall Della Gardner and I went to Dora, a place about 16 miles north of Grand Rapids, and from there to a place called Wayland and had a meeting.
+It was at this place that we met Luella Todd, who was then a Salvation Army captain.
 She accepted the truth and walked in the light and preached it until her death in 1924.
 She had married some years ago at St. Louis, Michigan, so her name was M. L. Ringle.
 She was pastor of the little church.

-Della Gardner (later see (married Leroy Sheldon)) and I traveled together three years.
-Brother and Sister Sheldon have been Successful workers and have built up a good work in Flint, Michigan and Detroit.
+Della Gardner (later she married Leroy Sheldon) and I traveled together three years.
+Brother and Sister Sheldon have been successful workers and have built up a good work in Flint, Michigan and Detroit.
 In our travels together Della and I were in the Northern part of Michigan.
-We spent a good deal of time in Emmitt County. time we did not ask for a collection, and I must confess I did not preach that part of the gospel, but trusted our needs all . to the Lord who abundantly supplied them.
-One rainy season I had spoile two dresses for the want of a rain coat.
-I had not asked the Lord for ohe as I kept thinking it would not rain any more, but finally I thought it was best to get one.
-We had held our last meeting.we expected to hold that spring and it was still raining.
-We had just held a meeting in Petosky and were expecting to go to the place where ou: trunks were, the place we called home, to do a little sewing and get ready for the Grand Junction camp-meeting, and as it continued to rain Della got her a rain coat from a pile that were on sale and were quite cheap, but I could not find any large enough but found one in the higher priced ones for \$6.50.
+We spent a good deal of time in Emmitt County.
+We never asked for a collection, and I must confess I did not preach that part of the gospel, but trusted our needs all to the Lord who immediately supplied them.
+One rainy season I had spoiled two dresses for the want of a rain coat.
+I had not asked the Lord for one as I kept thinking it would not rain anymore, but finally I thought it best to get one.
+We had held our last meeting we expected to hold that spring and it was still raining.
+We had just held a meeting in Petosky and were expecting to go to the place where our trunks were, the place we called home, to do a little sewing and get ready for the Grand Junction campmeeting, and as it continued to rain Della got her a raincoat from a pile that were on sale and were quite cheap, but I could not find any large enough but found one the higher priced ones for \$6.50.
 As I was not looking for any more money and had to save enough to take two of us nearly three hundred miles and back, I would not venture to use that much without asking the Lord if I had better get it, and he told me to get it.
-The next day before we left Petoskey and were on our way to the depot we did a little shopping.
-I went after my rain roat.
+The next day before we left Petosky and were on our way to the depot we did a little shopping.
+I went after my raincoat.
 Della went to the post office.
 She handed me a letter but I did not open it.